 Download and setup Phenix

 Get the latest official release or a nightly build.
-Nightly Phenix installers are build on all platforms and use the most current source code available; recommended for users wanting the latest features and bug fixes.
+Nightly Phenix installers are build on all platforms and use the most current source code available; thre are recommended for users wanting the latest features and bug fixes.
 If you experience any problems using these builds, please contact us at firstname.lastname@example.org.

 3. Set up Phenix